 In order to cool or heat larger spaces or multiple rooms, be aware an air conditioner will add more units to your electricity bill.

-- Regular maintenance for optimal performance
+- They require regular maintenance for optimal performance

 While no one can contest the qualities of an air conditioner, there is a way to strategically save on power bills as well as achieve maximum comfort levels.
-One effective way in doing this is to use both air conditioners and ceiling fans in tandem; hence neither needs to run as cold or as fast and once the temperature of your home drops, you can switch off the air con and leave the work to the ceiling fans.
+One effective way in doing this is to use both air conditioners and ceiling fans in tandem; since neither needs to run as cold or as fast and once the temperature of your home drops, you can switch off the air con and leave the work to the ceiling fans.

 For help with the right choice for your needs, call Jaric Electrical on 1300 452 742 or contact us online.